-Disability art is defined as any art, theatre, fine arts, film, writing, music that takes disability as its theme or whose context relates to disability.
+Disability art is defined as any art, theater, fine arts, film, writing, music that takes disability as its theme or whose context relates to disability.
 Disability arts is an area of art where the context of the art takes on disability as its theme.
-Disability art is about exploring the conceptual ideas and physical realities of what is to be disabled or concepts relating to the word.
+Disability art is about exploring the conceptual ideas and physical realities of what is to be disabled, or concepts relating to the word.

 The spectrum in Arts and Disability stretches from "meaningful daily activity" or recreation for people who have limited social and employment options to emerging artists with raw talent and a great need to find the pathways along which they can journey.
 Professional artists, living from their work and acknowledged by others in their genre, complete the range.
 Many artists are creating enticing new work that often reflects their experiences with disabilities.

 Artists with disabilities see themselves as leaders of change - they can give visibility and identity to the disabled community by translating the disability experience into works of art.
 Some of today's best artists deal with disabilities in their everyday lives that the rest of us can't even imagine living with, and use art to communicate with the world.
-The results are often stunning.
+The results are frequently stunning.

-However not all emerging and professional artists who have a disability want to address the issue of disability in their work or even to have the fact of their disability known or made part of the marketing before the work has been taken on its merits.
+However, not all emerging and professional artists who have a disability want to address the issue of disability in their work or even to have the fact of their disability known or made part of the marketing before the work has been taken on its merits.
 For some, this is both because their experience has led them to believe knowledge of the disability will always influence interpretation of their work and because their area of interest is not related to their disability.

 Other artists with similar and different disabilities speak with equal passion about their determination to have their work taken on merit.
 At one level, this determination can be seen to expose the ugly reality of a world that does exclude and discriminate against people who have a disability to the point they prefer to keep that private.
-On another level however, for some people their disability is not necessarily related to their art and therefore, not something they wish to elaborate on.
+On another level, however, for some people their disability is not necessarily related to their art and therefore, not something they wish to elaborate on.